1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 • Give a descriptive and easy-to-understand name to the segment.

 • Set the status of the segment as Active or Inactive.
-Active segments can be targeted and the identified users are added to it.
-Whereas Inactive segments can’t be targeted and new users are not added to it, existing users remain in.
+Active segments can be targeted, and the identified users are added.
+Whereas Inactive segments can’t be targeted, and new users are not added to it, existing users remain.

 • Assign the categories to the segment so that you can organize them conveniently.